Therena/ConEmuIntegration/README.md

 Download this extension from the <a href="https://visualstudiogallery.msdn.microsoft.com/[GuidFromGallery]">VS Gallery</a>

 This project integrates the console emulator ConEmu in Visual Studio.<br />
-ConEmu is not part of this extension and needs to be installed seperatly.<br />
+ConEmu is not part of this extension and needs to be downloaded / installed seperatly.<br />
 See the ConEmu section for further detail about the console emulator.

 See the [changelog](CHANGELOG.md) for changes and roadmap.

 ## ConEmu

-ConEmu-Maximus5 is a Windows console emulator which is not part of this Visual Studio extension.
+ConEmu is a Windows console emulator which is not part of this Visual Studio extension.
 Please download and install it seperatly.
 You can find them using the links below.

 <img src="https://avatars0.githubusercontent.com/u/1222388?v=3&s=460" width="50" />